peacey/split-vpn/README.md

 4. Edit the `vpn.conf` file with your desired settings.
 See the explanation of each setting [below](#configuration-variables).
 Make sure that:

    * The option `GATEWAY_TABLE` is set to "disabled" if your nexthop computer is on your LAN (most likely it is, as you wouldn't want to send unencrypted traffic over your WAN).
-The connection will not work if GATEWAY_TABLE is not set to "disbaled" for LAN computers.
+The connection will not work if GATEWAY_TABLE is not set to "disabled" for LAN computers.
    * The option `VPN_PROVIDER` is set to "nexthop".
    * The option `VPN_ENDPOINT_IPV4` and `VPN_ENDPOINT_IPV6` is set to the IP of the computer on your network that is running the VPN client that you want to redirect traffic to.
 If your VPN computer does not support IPv6, then only set the IPv4 address.
    * The option `DEV` is set to the bridge interface that your VPN computer is on, for example "br0" for main LAN or "br6" for VLAN 6 (i.e.: VLAN X is on interface brX).